|August 03, 2019 - August 30, 2019||2 weeks|

-Large, light Victorian house in a vibrant area of Bristol, USA swap arranged for summer 2019, open to interesting offers in 2020
+Large, light Victorian house in a vibrant area of Bristol, USA swap arranged for summer 2019, open to interesting offers in 2020 Easter and summer

 Large 4 bedroom house with small garden and decking.
 Large kitchen diner and separate living room.
 We added an architect-designed open-plan loft conversion which has its own bathroom and great views of Bristol.
 The house is situated in a lively neighbourhood with lots of restaurants, bars, cafes and independent shops on the doorstep and a lovely park nearby with café and facilities for small children.
 We are very close to Bath, 1.5 hours on the train from London and an hour from the Welsh mountains.

 We are in the Bishopston area of Bristol, less than a minute from the most interesting section of Gloucester Road; this has been described as the last high street in Britain with hundreds of independent shops, cafes and restaurants.
 Especially on Saturdays, people come here from across Bristol to shop, eat and relax.
 We are two minutes from St Andrews Park, a very pretty grassy park with a cafe, again a magnet for families across the city.